bem-site/bem-method/articles/bem-full-stack/bem-full-stack.en.md

 BEM offers an abstraction over a DOM tree.
 Blocks are independent of each other and encapsulate all the functionality and elements.
 It doesn't matter what HTML tags are used to implement a block — whether it's `div` or `form`, you can always change that or add more wrappers.
 Any such changes shouldn't affect other blocks.
 With BEM, we describe an application in terms of interface components, not in terms of HTML tags.

-Each block has its own folder in the file system.
+Each block has its own folder in the file structure.
 The folder contains all the technologies that describe the block, its elements and modifiers.

 ```
 desktop.blocks/